finnito/Science/content/12ess/as91187/5-report-writing.md

 ## Graphs {.c2}

 - You should also create a graph to help interpret your results.
+- You can draw the graph by hand or produce it on Google Sheets / Excel.
 - A graph should have the following:
 	+ A title
 	+ X and Y axis labels + units